ngandrass/moodle-quiz_archiver/docs/index.md

 vector based, whenever possible, to allow high-quality printing and zooming while keeping the file size down.

-Quiz archives are created by an external [quiz archive worker](https://github.com/ngandrass/moodle-quiz-archive-worker) service to remove load from Moodle and to eliminate the need to install a large number of software dependencies on the webserver.
+Quiz archives are created by an external [Moodle Archiving Worker](https://github.com/ngandrass/moodle-archiving-worker) service to remove load from Moodle and to eliminate the need to install a large number of software dependencies on the webserver.
 It can easily be deployed using Docker.